-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Neural Control and Coordination – Reflex Action and Reflex Arc”.
+This set of Class 11 Biology Chapter 21 Multiple Choice Questions & Answers (MCQs) focuses on “Neural Control and Coordination – Reflex Action and Reflex Arc”.

 1. Which of the following is not stimulation for reflex action?